What happens in a church service?

 You’ll find service times on the Services / Prayer Page on this website.

-In the morning service the vestibule is a busy area but amongst the crowd there will be folk wearing a ‘Welcomer’ badge, if you have any questions please ask them they will be delighted to help you.
+In the morning service the vestibule is a busy area but if you have any questions please ask any of the stewards (they will be wearing badges) they will be delighted to help you.
 However we are all a friendly lot so just ask anyone for help.

 The worship area is on the left of the vestibule so please enter and find a seat whenever you are ready.
 Normally there are no reserved seats; no-one is going to feel put out because you’ve chosen to sit in the wrong seat so don’t worry.
 (If there are seats reserved, for instance for baptism families, these will be clearly indicated by a notice on the seats).
 For wheelchair users the chairs can be moved to make space wherever needed (there is a ramped entrance to the building)